Campground bookings for Channel Point Coastal Reserve

 Step 2.
-Fill in the visit Channel Point Coastal Reserve application form with the available dates provided to you by the permits office:
+Fill in the below application with the available dates provided to you by the permits office:

 Step 3.
-Submit your form to the permits office in Millner and pay your application fee.
+Submit your application to the permits office in Millner and pay your application fee.

-Before you depart, make sure you collect the access key from either Parks and Wildlife offices at Millner or Katherine.
+Before you travel, you must make sure you collect your permit and access key from the Parks and Wildlife offices in Milner or Katherine.

-To collect the keys, bring your booking confirmation - either email confirmation or your permit issued by Parks and Wildlife staff - and the $250 key deposit to the office.
+To collect the keys, bring your photo ID and the $250 key deposit to your local office.

 The deposit can be paid by credit card or cash.

 You must return the key within three days of the expiry date of your permit.

 You won't get your key deposit back and you may not use the reserve again if you:

 - return the key late

 - leave the key at the reserve